google/fuzzer-test-suite/engine-comparison/gcpConfig.md

 enable Google Private access.
 This will allow instances on this subnet to use Google services without having an externally-visible IP address.

+Also add a firewall rule to the default network, allowing TCP traffic on port 22 from 0.0.0.0/0.
+This will allow SSH connections to dispatcher instances from your local machine and from other GCP instances.

 ## Bucket Configuration
 [Create two Cloud Storage
 buckets](https://cloud.google.com/storage/docs/creating-buckets).
 One will be